SimoneGV/DLAI_project/README.md

 To test the project:

-	- Open the jupyter file "main_lossy_text_compression".
+	- Open the jupyter file "main_lossy_text_compression.ipynb".

  	- Follow the instructions in the file to test the model.